OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-14.md

 ## 2 Chronicles 14:10

-So Asa went out to meet him, and they drew up in battle formation in the Valley of Zephathah at Mareshah.
+Asa went out to confront him, and they arranged themselves in battle formation in the Valley of Zephathah at Mareshah.

 ---